 If you invest in our Class A ordinary shares, your interest will be diluted to the extent of the difference between the initial public offering price per ordinary share and our net tangible book value per ordinary share after this offering.
-Dilution results because the initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently issued and outstanding ordinary shares on an as-converted basis.
+Dilution results because the initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently issued and outstanding ordinary shares.

-Net tangible book value represents the amount of our total consolidated tangible assets, which represent the amount of our total consolidated assets, excluding deferred initial public offering expenses, less total consolidated liabilities.
-Our net tangible book value as of March 31, 2022 was approximately \$130.7 million, or \$8.23 per ordinary share on an as-converted basis as of that date.
+Net tangible book value represents the amount of our total consolidated tangible assets, which represent the amount of our total consolidated assets, excluding consolidated intangible assets, if any, less total consolidated liabilities.
+Net tangible book value per ordinary share represents the net tangible book value divided by the aggregate number of issued and outstanding ordinary shares of 15,875,571 as of March 31, 2022.
+Our net tangible book value as of March 31, 2022 was approximately \$130.7 million, or \$8.23 per ordinary share.

-Dilution is determined by subtracting net tangible book value per ordinary share on an as-converted basis, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of \$11.25 per Class A ordinary share, which is the mid-point of the estimated range of the initial public offering price set forth on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share from the assumed initial public offering price of \$11.25 per Class A ordinary share, which is the mid-point of the estimated range of the initial public offering price set forth on the front cover of this prospectus, after giving effect to the proceeds we will receive from this offering and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as well as certain pro forma adjustments as described in the table below.
 Because the Class A ordinary shares and Class B ordinary shares have the same dividend and other rights, except for voting and conversion rights, the dilution is presented based on all issued and outstanding ordinary shares, including Class A ordinary shares and Class B ordinary shares.

-Without taking into account any other changes in net tangible book value after March 31, 2022, other than to give effect to our sale of our Class A ordinary shares offered in this offering at the assumed initial public offering price of \$11.25 per Class A ordinary share, the mid-point of the estimated range of the initial public offering price set forth on the front cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and assuming no exercise by the underwriter of the over-allotment option to purchase additional Class A ordinary shares, our pro forma as adjusted net tangible book value as of March 31, 2022 would have been \$164.7 million, or \$4.04 per ordinary share.
+Without taking into account any other changes in net tangible book value after March 31, 2022, other than to give effect to our sale of our Class A ordinary shares offered in this offering at the assumed initial public offering price of \$11.25 per Class A ordinary share, the mid-point of the estimated range of the initial public offering price set forth on the front cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and assuming no exercise by the underwriter of the over-allotment option to purchase additional Class A ordinary shares, our pro forma as adjusted net tangible book value as of March 31, 2022 would have been \$153.5 million, or \$3.86 per ordinary share.

-This represents an immediate increase in net tangible book value of \$0.51 per ordinary share to the existing shareholders and an immediate dilution in net tangible book value of \$7.21 per ordinary share to investors purchasing our Class A ordinary shares in this offering.
+This represents an immediate increase in net tangible book value of \$0.33 per ordinary share to the existing shareholders and an immediate dilution in net tangible book value of \$7.39 per ordinary share to investors purchasing our Class A ordinary shares in this offering.
 The following table illustrates such dilution: